Skip to main content

 kubectl get storageclass

-The environment may use an Ingress controller to publish web services in the cluster.
+The environment can use an Ingress controller to publish web services in the cluster.

 Common examples: